William Otton

 During the opening years of the twentieth century a new kind of fine art painting emerged in Western European art centers.
 It was a trend that gained major attention – often controversial – as academic illusionism was being replaced by a new kind of art created by avant-garde artists.
 These artists rejected the rules demanded by those interested in academic fine art with its focus on representational imagery.
 Painting was moving into an era where “Art about Art” replaced the emphasis on“Art about Life”.

-the new Art about Art focused on using the elements of art as an important part of the content of a work.
+Art about Life focused on how successfully an artist could dissolve a picture plane and introduce subject matter in a way that often mirrored the visible world and depicted a particular place, event, story or people.
+The new Art about Art focused on using the elements of art as an important part of the content of a work.
 It sought to manipulate the surface of the painting, depicting an abstracted kind of imagery as compared to the earlier Art about Life that sought go make images have more verismilitude in a space that mirrored the visible world.

 Various movements emerged that continued to further the shift the focus from representational painting toward abstraction and to a flattened picture plane on which loosely painted images might be included such as Cubism.
 In many cases the brush marks became an important part of the content of a painting as they depicted a new kind of image that was unique to painting.

 By the mid 20th century, Action Painting had totally removed any reference to images found in the visible world resulting in a fully abstract format.
-However, by the later decades of the century artists like Any Warhol reintroduced representational images into Modern Art and in doing so helped raise the question about the future importance of abstraction.
+However, by the later decades of the century artists like Andy Warhol reintroduced representational images into Modern Art and in doing so helped raise the question about the future importance of abstraction.

 Today